publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch36/schI/m__us_usc_t7_s1508a.md

         (1) __Options on loss to first crop__

-        Except as provided in subsections (d) and (e) of this section, if a first crop insured under this subchapter in a crop year is prevented from being planted, the producer of the first crop may elect one of the following options:
+        Except as provided in subsections (d) and (e), if a first crop insured under this subchapter in a crop year is prevented from being planted, the producer of the first crop may elect one of the following options:

             (A) __No second crop planted__